Why We Love East Atlanta

 A beautiful 12+ acre green space, which includes a playground, walking trails, tennis courts, basketball courts and a community garden, sits in the urban area.
 It is also home to the East Atlanta Kids Club, which runs the recreation center in Brownwood Park.

 It’s an actual drive-in movie theater—the only one in metro Atlanta!
 It shows current films, without the current prices.
-Kids 9 and younger are always just $1 and and adults are $9 for a double feature.
+Kids 5-9 are always just $1 and adults are $9 for a double feature.
 Enjoy this blast-from-the-past experience.

 While East Atlanta has its share of hip bars, there are ample places to take the kids.
 Try Hodgepodge Coffee House and Gallery, which has a kids area with toys and books as well as colorful art on the walls.
 The frozen hot chocolate is a favorite.
 For dinner, check out family-friendly Holy Taco with its children’s coloring menu and “kids eat free on Tuesdays” special.
 For dessert, stop by East Atlanta’s adored ice cream parlor, Morelli’s.
 They have unusual flavors like rosemary olive oil and honey lavender (for the adventurous types) but also the basics for the kids.